sujalgawas/mesa-llm/mesa_llm/memory/doc/README.md

 - **`Memory`** (Base Class): Provides the foundational interface for all memory implementations.
 It handles memory entry creation, display management, and basic content filtering to avoid storing redundant observations.

+**Content Addition**
+- Before each agent step, the agent can add new events to the memory through `add_to_memory(type, content)` so that the memory can be used to reason about the most recent events as well as the past events.
+- During the step, actions, messages, and plans are added to the memory through `add_to_memory(type, content)`
+- At the end of the step, the memory is processed via `process_step()`, managing when memory entries are added,consolidated, displayed, or removed

 ## Built-in Memory Types